What does the next unpredicted catastrophic event hold for your business?

 We mentioned in the last part of our port about how we cannot predict actual events but we can predict the odds of occurence.
 What design performance parameters will your design team design for?
 If they are designing for situations that are beyond what the normal code-compliant building they are doing additional design work that they have to budget for, and those performance standards have to be in your RFP in order for you to get a competitive quote.

 If you are a publicly-traded company then you have a duty to your shareholders to conscientiously operate the organization so that you are mitigating financial risk to your shareholder.
 In terms of property insurance and business continuity, it is in your best interest to have your Architects design a building that is resilient.

-We named this series of webinars with a snarky pessimistic title, but we truly don’t believe that, “We all are screwed!!”.
-With foresight, and a tight RFP, you can truly create a resilient building that allows you to have capacity for riding out potential natural disasters and future weather events.
+Now is your chance to change the trajectory of your project.
+With our help, you can truly create a resilient building that allows you to have capacity for riding out potential natural disasters and future weather events.